maher-kassem/cavity_model/README.md

 ## Documentation

-### Step by step guid to get this running yourself
+### Step by step guide to get this running yourself (on a unix machine with miniconda installed)
 1. Install the conda environment in the `conda_env` directory.

-`conda env create -f conda_env/py3.6-gapmodeldemo.yml` 2
+`conda env create -f conda_env/py3.6-gapmodeldemo.yml`

+`conda activate py3.6-gapmodeldemo`

 ### Parsing the data
 Parsing PDB structures can be tedious given the massive heterogeneity between PDBs despite being in the same format.